promptfoo/promptfoo/site/docs/configuration/guide.md

     # ...
 ```

-It also works for assertions, which is useful for picking values out of JSON:
+It also works in assertions, which is useful for picking values out of JSON:

 ```yaml
 tests: